Health & Wellness

 1. Drink filtered water

-Eating out and long-term traveling leave you a little vulnerable.
+Eating out and long-term traveling can make you vulnerable.
 The least you can do is stick to bottled water.

 Always check the cleanliness levels of an eatery before you have a meal there.

-For your home, it's best to use a water filter system to get rid of water contaminants including parasites.
+It's best to use a water filter system in your home to get rid of water contaminants, including parasites.

 Basic Tip To Avoid Parasites: Drink bottled water